-Road Trip from San Felipe, Mexico to Bahia San Luis Gonzaga
+Enjoy a road trip from San Felipe to Bahia San Luis Gonzaga

 Visited in 1746 by Padre Fernando Consag, and found uninhabited for lack of water, Bahia San Luis Gonzaga is, since the 20th century, a place noted for good fishing.
 Not to be confused with Mission San Luis Gonzaga 1751 - 1769 located near Ciudad Constitucion between Loreto and La Paz.

 The ride to Bahia San Luis Gonzaga is a really excellent chance to see the mountains and be near The Sea of Cortez.
 When we traveled the ocotillo were in bloom.